Research Experience for Undergraduates (REU)

 - Miki Nakajima (planetary science)

-- John Nichol (experimental condensed matter physics)
+- John Nichol (experimental condensed matter and quantum nanostructures)

 - Alice Quillen (astrophysics)